-For the purposes of ASC 606, the transaction price of the IDRx License Agreement at the contract inception was determined to be \$27.5 million and recorded as license revenue-related party on the consolidated statements of operations and comprehensive loss during the year ended December 31, 2022.
+For the purposes of ASC 606, the transaction price of the IDRx License Agreement at the contract inception was determined to be \$27.5 million and recorded as license revenue-related party on the consolidated statements of operations and comprehensive loss during 2022.
 The fair value was derived from IDRx's most recent financing transaction with unrelated investors.
 All potential milestone payments that the Company is eligible to receive under the IDRx License Agreement have been excluded from the transaction price.
 The Company reevaluates the transaction price for inclusion of milestone payments and royalties at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company adjusts its estimate of the transaction price, and any addition to the transaction price would be recognized as revenue when it becomes probable that inclusion would not lead to a significant revenue reversal.
 Additionally, the Company is entitled to sales milestones and royalties from the sales of the licensed products, and revenue are recognized when the related sales occur.

 The Company concluded the preferred stock investment should be accounted for as an equity investment as it is not mandatorily redeemable nor does the Company have the unilateral right to redeem the preferred stock, and the Company, along with its related parties, do not have a controlling financial interest in IDRx nor have the ability to influence the financial and operating policies through the ownership of preferred stock.
 IDRx's preferred stock is not exchange-traded and does not have a readily determinable fair value.
-Therefore, the Company accounts for the preferred stock investment under the measurement alternative for equity investments that do not have a readily determinable fair value, which is at cost of \$27.8 million including transaction costs of \$0.3 million.
-As of September 30, 2023, the cost of the investment in IDRx's preferred stock was \$27.8 million and was recorded as equity investment on the condensed consolidated balance sheets.
-As of September 30, 2023, no adjustments have been recognized related to the preferred stock investment as a result of the application of the measurement alternative.
+Therefore, the preferred stock investment is accounted for under the measurement alternative for equity investments that do not have a readily determinable fair value, which is at cost of \$27.8 million including transaction costs of \$0.3 million.
+As of March 31, 2024, the cost of the investment in IDRx's preferred stock was \$27.8 million and no adjustments have been recognized related to the preferred stock investment as a result of the application of the measurement alternative.
+No revenue was recorded under the IDRx License Agreement during the three months ended March 31, 2024 and 2023.